apache/cordova-plugin-file/doc/index.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the "Library" setting is generally recommended.

+### Firefox OS Quirks

+The File System API is not natively supported by Firefox OS and is implemented as a shim on top of indexedDB.

+* Does not fail when removing non-empty directories
+* Does not support metadata for directories
+* Does not support `requestAllFileSystems` and `resolveLocalFileSystemURI` methods
+* Methods `copyTo` and `moveTo` do not support directories

 ## Upgrading Notes